MoetezKhemissi/Project6/Readme.md

 To configure the application:

 - Open the `config.py` file located in the root directory of your project.
 - Modify the settings to include your desired radius for location and the filenames for your Excel sheets.
-Here is an example of what the `config.py` might look like:

 4. **Adding Excel Files**
 Place your two Excel files (main_data.xlsx and login_data.xlsx) in the project's root directory.
 These files should match the names specified in the config.py.